JemRF/RF-Documentation/pages/mydoc/rflib.md

 **Where:**
  - *message* - 12 character message that will be sent to the radio for transmission.
 The message should be in [LLAP format](rf_message_format.html).
  - *retries* (Optional) - When set, the message will be transmitted *retries* times when an acknowledgment is not received from the destination node.
-If no acknowledgment is received after *retires* times then the no_ack property is set to true.
+If no acknowledgment is received after *retires* attempts then the got_ack property is set to false and *timeout* property set to false.

+**Returns:** void (nothing)

 **Example:**
 ```